Type of resources

 Programme of research funded by the Natural Environment Research Council.
 URGENT aims to stimulate the regeneration of the urban environment through understanding and managing the interaction of natural and man-made processes.
 Projects throughout the UK first set up in 1997 and completed in 2005.
 It was supported by partners from British industry, local authorities and Government agencies.
 A total of 40 URGENT projects in four key areas - air, water, soil and ecology.
 The projects aim was to determine the magnitude of urban environmental problems and risks, to understand the underlying patterns and processes that affect them, and to produce effective strategies for control and managment which will be accessible to users both in the UK and abroad.

 This dataset comprises hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, during July 1997.
-It incorporates casts along four E-W sections at varying latitudes between the mainland/Inner Hebrides and the Outer Hebrides.
+It incorporates a CTD survey of the waters surrounding the Orkneys and the Shetlands.
 The data were collected by the Fisheries Research Services Aberdeen Marine Laboratory.

 This dataset comprises hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, during September 1997.
 It incorporates a CTD grid survey off the east coast of Scotland between 56N and 56.5N and 3W and 1W.
 The data were collected by the Marine Scotland Aberdeen Marine Laboratory.